arashiyama/Obsidian-Link-Generator/README.md

 - `--taxonomy-path`: Path to store category taxonomy (default: category_taxonomy.json)
 - `--sample-size`: Number of random notes to process (default: 5)

+The category taxonomy is stored in `category_taxonomy.json`, which is automatically generated during the categorization process.
+This file is specific to your vault and is excluded from version control (added to `.gitignore`).
+A sample file `category_taxonomy.example.json` is provided to show the expected structure.

 ## Utility Modules

 ### utils.py